WebAssembly/design/AstSemantics.md

 ### Branches and nesting

 The `br` and `br_if` constructs express low-level branching.
-Branches that exit a `block`, `loop`, or `tableswitch` may take a subexpression that yields a value for the exited construct.
 Branches may only reference labels defined by an outer *enclosing construct*.
 This means that, for example, references to a `block`'s label can only occur within the `block`'s body.
 In practice, outer `block`s can be used to place labels for any given branching pattern, except for one restriction: one can't branch into the middle of a loop from outside it.
 This restriction ensures all control flow graphs are well-structured.

+Branches that exit a `block`, `loop`, or `tableswitch` may take a subexpression that yields a value for the exited construct.
+If present, it is the first operand before any others.

 ### Yielding values from control constructs